1887 Queen Victoria’s Golden Jubilee

 Local Celebrations

-The Norwich Mercury reported on the celebrations taking part in many Norfolk towns and villages which included church services, substantial meals, bell ringing, bands, fireworks, dancing, entertainment and the National Anthem being sung.
+The Norwich Mercury reported on the various celebrations taking part in many Norfolk towns and villages.
+These celebrations included church services, substantial meals, bell ringing, bands, fireworks, dancing, entertainment and the singing of the National Anthem.

-In nearby Hingham, nearly 200 persons sat down to roast beef, plum pudding and “old stingo” (ale).
+In Hingham, nearly 200 inhabitants sat down to roast beef, plum pudding and “old stingo” (ale).

 Gateley’s celebrations included a plentiful dinner of roast beef, a whole sheep with plum puddings washed down with good strong beer.

-Beef was also on the menu for the poorer inhabitants of Harleston, along with bread and beer which was given at their own homes.
+Beef was also on the menu for the poorer inhabitants of Harleston, along with bread and beer which was delivered to their own homes.

-It was also reported that (in Breckles) farmers gave all their men a day’s holiday with the day’s wages, and each child in the village was presented with a medal.
+In the same village, farmers gave all their men a day’s holiday with the day’s wages, and each child in the village was presented with a medal.
+I wonder if any of these medals exist today.

 Silver Jubilee Commemoration Stamps 1935

 Nearly 50 years later, the inhabitants of Great Ellingham planned another Jubilee celebration.
-This time to celebrate the Silver Jubilee of King George and Queen Mary.
+This time to celebrate the Silver Jubilee of King George on the 6th May, 1935.

 Once again, a Committee was formed to organise and oversee the celebrations, which was funded by subscriptions from villagers.
 Mr W R Lebbell was the Secretary of the Committee, and Mr A J Pollard, of Ye Olde Thatche Shoppe, was Treasurer.

-1935 Great Ellingham Proposals and Subscriptions for Celebrating the Silver Jubilee of King George and Queen Mary.
-Document from Carol Ewin
+1935 Great Ellingham Proposals and Subscriptions for Celebrating the Silver Jubilee of King George V. Document from Carol Ewin

 Sources: